epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 A summary of the process for users wishing to download files from SRCP is:

-1. The user copies the files to their “download” triage folder on SRCP.
-2. The user notifies a Data Manager (datasharing@mrc-epid.cam.ac.uk) of the file names they wish to download and their location.
+1. The user notifies a Data Manager (datasharing@mrc-epid.cam.ac.uk) of the file names they wish to download and their location.
-3. The Data Manager copies the files to their “download” triage folder on SRCP **OR** accesses the files directly on SRCP.
+2. The Data Manager copies the files to their “download” triage folder on SRCP **OR** accesses the files directly on SRCP.
-4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** accesses the files directly on SRCP.
+3. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** accesses the files directly on SRCP.
-5. The Data Manager inspects the files and confirms that they meet the Disclosure Control Rules:
+4. The Data Manager inspects the files and confirms that they meet the Disclosure Control Rules:

-   -  provide a description of what the file contains, how it was generated and its relevance to the research question
+   -  a description of what the file contains, how it was generated and its relevance to the research question is provided
    -  files should only contain aggregated, summary results
    -  results are clearly labelled
    -  files should not have any participant or sample IDs
    -  mask phenotype counts lower than 5 (e.g. if the results show 3 people have lung cancer, this should be masked)

-7. On SRCP, the Data Manager copies (not moves) the files to the user’s “download” triage folder and notifies the user.
+5. On SRCP, the Data Manager copies (not moves) the files to the user’s “download” triage folder and notifies the user.
-8. The user connects to their “download” triage folder using SFTP and :ref:`downloads the files<SFTP-download>`
+6. The user connects to their “download” triage folder using SFTP and :ref:`downloads the files<SFTP-download>`

 Example of enabling a user to download files from SRCP using WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. After receiving a request from a user to make some of their files available for download, you will need to download the files yourself to check them.
 The initial step is to copy the files from the location specified by the user (e.g. the analysis subfolder in their project folder) to your own “download” folder.
 Alternatively, you can take local copies on SRCP and examine the files there.

-2. If downloading the files, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, using Account = 9nshgh9hk4z and Partition = 9nshgh9hk4z-cpu
+2. If downloading the files, log into SRCP and :ref:`start a remote desktop session<remote-desktop>`, use the project ID that corresponds to the user whose data is being worked on

 3. Navigate to the location specified by the user (e.g. the analysis subfolder in their project folder) either on the command line or in File Manager